HaoZeke/gasSweetening-Report/report/md/07_CostEst-part.md

 ## Present Worth

-In an economic evaluation of a project, it is often necessary to evalu- ate the present value of funds that will be received at some definite time in the future.
-The present value (PV) of a future amount can be consid- ered as the present principal at a given rate and compounded to give the actual amount received at a future date.
-The relationship between the indicated future amount and the present value is determined by a dis- count factor.
+In an economic evaluation of a project, it is often necessary to evaluate the present value of funds that will be received at some definite time in the future.
+The present value (PV) of a future amount can be considered as the present principal at a given rate and compounded to give the actual amount received at a future date.
+The relationship between the indicated future amount and the present value is determined by a discount factor.
 Discounting evaluates each year's flow on an equal basis.
 It does this by means of the discount, or present value factor, and the reciprocal of the compound interest factor $(1 + i)^n$ with